 North Brisbane Lapidary club have instructors on duty at each work session to help the new members with beginner silversmithing projects.
 The following projects have been designed to teach the basic skills needed before branching out on your own designs.

-It is recommended that all the projects are completed to ensure satisfaction rather than frustration when starting on your own work.
+It is recommended that a minimum of one chain and one ring are completed to ensure satisfaction rather than frustration when starting on your own work.

 - measuring and precision